 Want to build an MVP?

 Bootstrapping is a great way to be in control of your project.
 Until you realize that your budget won’t cover your idea implementation.
 Seek some external investments.
-That way you will have a solid ground for your Minimum Viable Product development and for marketing.
+That way you will have a solid ground for your MVP development and for marketing.

 At first, many choose the wrong features.
 What they do next is come back and make the essential ones.
 Having spent on building all the necessary features, they start to get the picture that there is no money left for promotion.
 Decide on your MVP features in the very beginning.
 A good development team should help you make wise choices.